 As the weather improves and the evenings get lighter, the classic car season starts to pick up.
 By the time we get to Essen TechnoClassica in late March/early April, the market is getting back up to speed and we begin to see where the haves and have-nots might be found, as record prices for particular makes and models are set in a retail rather than auction context, in front of Europe’s largest single audience of devoted classic car fans.
 Once Essen has happened, we start to see price trends taking shape for the year ahead and that is always an interesting point.

 Falling prices for classic Porsche

-As am impartial market observer rather than a Porsche dealer, I see no obvious signs of a serious downturn for air-cooled Porsche selling prices.
-The only risk to prices is a sudden spike in owners wishing to cash in their chips, but I don’t get the feeling that this is imminent.
+As an impartial market observer rather than a Porsche dealer, I see no obvious signs of a serious downturn for air-cooled Porsche selling prices.
+The biggest risk to prices would be a sudden spike in owners wishing to cash in their chips, but I don’t get the feeling that this is imminent.